imtiyazallam07/Asteroid-Snippet/Snippets.md

 83|selectionsort|Selection sort algorithm<br>(Sorts in ascending order; change < to > in the if statement to sort in decending order.)
 84|linearsearch|Linear sort algorithm<br>First element index is stored in the variable declared just above the loop.
 85|binarysearch|Binary search algorithm<br>First element index is stored in the 'index' variable declared just above the loop.
+86|newarraylist|ArrayList Object
+87|newlist|List Object
+88|newhashmap|HashMap object
+89|childcls|Child class (By defauld the class extends to java.lang.Object) 90|childclsmain|Child class (By defauld the class extends to java.lang.Object) 91|newfile|File class Object 92|newfileinputstream|FileInputStream object 93|newfileoutputstream|FileOutputStream Object 94|newfilereader|FileReader Object 95|newfilewriter|FileWriter Object
+96|const|final keyword<br>(Can be useful for those who just shifted from C++ to Java) 97|packagecls|Generates a class with package declaration 98|packageabstractcls|Generates an abstract class with package declaration 99|packageenum|Generates an enum with package declaration declaration 100|interface|Generates a interface 101|packageinterface|Generates a interface with package declaration 102|record|Generates a record 103|packagerecord|Generates a record with a package declaration 104|exit|System.exit(exitCode);
+105|time|System.currentTimeMillis();